Stephanie Tsapakis

 This means that a weakness in the area of phonology impacts semantics, syntax, and discourse.
 What does this actually mean?
 It means that these areas also become weak:

-And that's just high level, but here's the point...
+And that's just the high level.
+But here's the point...

 It impacts everything.